US Fed raises benchmark interest rate amid strong economy

 In their quarterly forecast, the central bankers did not signal that they would have to act more aggressively to constrain prices, as the inflation forecast for next year was slightly lower than in June, while the interest rate outlook was unchanged.

-The rate is seen rising to 3.1 per cent in 2019 - the same as the last forecast - which indicates three more moves, as inflation is expected to hold at the Fed's goal of two per cent.

-"The message...was far less hawkish than the worst case in Wall Street forecasts," Chris Low, of FTN Financial, said in a research note.
-"As a result, bonds are rallying."
+"The message ... was far less hawkish than the worst case in Wall Street forecasts," Chris Low, of FTN Financial, said in a research note.

-The Fed's preferred price index, based on consumer spending, rose 2.3 per cent in the 12 months ended in July, the strongest since March 2012.
-But excluding volatile food and energy prices, the inflation rate rose 2.0 per cent, which hits the Fed's goal.

 However, while the median forecast for the target interest rate is unchanged, the range is spread widely with an equal number of central bankers expecting two, three or four increases in 2019.